perkinsl/noise-filter/README.md

 - sample_models.py: calculates posterior probability for each transitivity category T for each verb in dataset, given epsilon and delta.

+- propose_and_accept.py: Proposes a new value sampled from a Gaussian with mu set to previous value and sigma = 0.25.
+Accepts with probability f(new value)/f(old value), where f is a function returning a value proportional to the posterior probability on epsilon and delta.

+- likelihoods.py: calculates p(k|T,epsilon,delta), which is the likelihood of a given verb over three transitivity categories

 - oracle_model.py: calculates posterior probability for each transitivity category T for each verb in dataset, given estimated oracle values for epsilon and delta.
 No Gibbs sampling is needed in this case, so this script bypasses those sampling steps.
 Outputs a .txt file summarizing these probabilities ("oraclemodeltable").

 - test_epsilon_delta.py: tests importance of specific filter parameters by randomly sampling 500 epsilon, delta pairs and inferring highest-probability transitivity category for each verb from the posterior probability over T given these parameter settings.
 Outputs a .txt file containing sampled epsilon, delta, and highest-probability category for each verb ("test_epsilon_delta_modeltable").